-This is another question owners ask that surprises me.
-Part of the presentation we give states you can use it, rent it, gift it, will it, or sell it.
-I left America almost 12 years ago.
-I remember a popular radio personality pitching on air that you can never get out of a timeshare contract.
-He would explain that you would be paying management fees forever.This would include you, your children, your children's' children and so on.
+This is a question owners ask that surprises me.
+Part of the timeshare presentation states you can use it, rent it, gift it, will it, or sell it.
+I left America almost 12 years ago, and I still remember a popular radio personality telling people, on air, that you can never get out of a timeshare contract.
+He would explain how you would be paying management fees forever.This would include you, your children, your children's' children and so on.

 Can I Sell My Timeshare?

 Take the quit claim deed to the courthouse and record it.
-The new owner will receive the original and you no longer own the timeshare or are responsible for any of the management fees.
-It would probably be wise to contact the ownership company and let them know who the new owners are.They might have a fee for putting the ownership in somebody else's name.
+The new owner will receive the original.
+You no longer own the timeshare, and are not responsible for any future management fees.
+It would probably be wise to contact the ownership company and let them know who the new owners are.They might have a fee for putting the ownership into somebody else's name.

-If you choose this method, you are still liable for the management fees if the new owner defaults on the loan or doesn't pay the fee.
-Please consult an attorney for a transaction such as thisIf you purchased in the UK, it is very similar to the steps above.
+If you choose this method, you are still liable for the management fees if the new owner defaults on the loan or doesn't pay the fees.
+Please consult an attorney for a transaction such as this.
+If you purchased in the UK, it's very similar to the steps above.
 But again, please call an attorney to guide you through the steps.
-An Attorney will ensure you are no longer liable for anything having to do with the timeshare.
+An attorney will ensure you are no longer liable for anything.

 Some companies are changing the rules for resales.
 They are not offering the same service or product if you purchase a resale.
 This is being done in an effort to stop resales.
 They want perspective purchasers to go to the timeshare company to purchase.
 At a starting cost of $20,000USD it's understandable.

 **Authors note: Timeshare is known by many names including but not limited to timeshare, timesharing, vacation ownership, holiday ownership, interval ownership, vacation insurance.

 China in Pictures, Words, and Video - Follow the links to get your copy today

 Timeshareadvisor.net is not owned by or associated with timeshareadvisor.com.
 We do not endorse, condone or condemn any information on the aformentioned site.